• Skip to main content

 Whip up this delicious vegan gluten free chocolate banana coconut chia Pudding in the evening so it's ready for breakfast or snacks the next day.

-A clear cup filled with Chocolate Banana Coconut Chia Pudding sitting on a wooden table, two ripe bananas sit behind the cup.
+A clear cup filled with Chocolate Banana Coconut Chia Pudding sitting on a wooden table, two ripe bananas sit behind.

 Have you ever tried chia pudding?
 If you haven't, I've got a must-try recipe for you.
-Despite the numerous recipes floating around (you can find lots on my Breakfast pin board on Pinterest), I only made it for the first time not long ago...and I really like it!
+Despite the numerous recipes floating around, I only tried it for the first time not long ago...and I really like it!

-If you're unsure about having it for breakfast, know that it is not overly sweet, all the sweetness is provided by the bananas and the dates.
+If you're unsure about having it for breakfast, know that it is not overly sweet, the bananas and the dates provide all the sweetness.
 So it's naturally sweetened.
 The cocoa powder dulls out any chance of it being too sweet.
 You'll have to try it to taste what I mean!

 Chocolate Banana Coconut Chia Pudding is simple to put together but it takes a little time to set.
 I usually make it in the evening and refrigerate overnight so it's ready for the next day.

-Overhead shot of two cups of Chocolate Banana Coconut Chia Pudding with sliced bananas on top, cups are sitting on a dark wooden table.
+Overhead shot of two cups of Chocolate Banana Coconut Chia Pudding with sliced bananas on top.

 When you look at my pictures, the chia seeds in the pudding probably stand out.